AVSimulation/SCANeR-Quick-Starts/index.md

-**Welcome** to the SCANeR Guides website, where you can find resources for beginner to advanced use of SCANeR solutions.
+**Welcome** to the SCANeR Guides website, where you can find resources to learn more how to benefits of SCANeR Software solutions.

 SCANeR Software combines tools with agile features to help teams interface XiL solutions for evaluation and validation at any level of V-cycle.